What is beard softener?

 The answer isn’t as straightforward as you might think.

 A soft beard is a healthy beard.
 If your beard feels soft to touch, it means the hair has all the hydration and nutrients it needs.
-If, on the other hand, your beard feels dry and brittle and your skin feels itchy and irritable, it means your hair needs nourishment.
+If, on the other hand, your beard feels dry and coarse and your skin feels itchy and irritable, it means your hair needs nourishment.

 Nourishment = softness.